miku/gndzero/README.md

     TEMPDIR = '/tmp'
     HOME = './data'

 Now create the sqlite datebase.
-This will take a while (download, extract, insert):
+This will take a while (download, extract, insert) - about 20-30 minutes:

     $ python gndzero.py SqliteDB --local-scheduler